jimmybillings/menuAnimate/README.md

-Animate-Menu
+menuAnimate
 ============

-A navigation based animation plugin with jQuery.
+A navigation based animation plugin for jQuery.
 Adds a animated hover effect to horizontal navigation menus built with the <li> tag.